hexronuspi/Media-Influence-on-Public-Perception/README.md

 # Twitter Sentiment Analysis with snscrape

 ## Overview
-This repository contains a machine learning model that utilizes snscrape, a Python library for scraping data from Twitter, to gather tweets for sentiment analysis.
-The model aims to classify the sentiment of tweets as positive, negative, or neutral, providing insights into public opinions and attitudes.
+This repository offers a machine learning model that gathers tweets for sentiment analysis using snscrape, a Python package for scraping data from Twitter.
+The methodology attempts to categorise tweet sentiment as good, negative, or neutral, so offering insights into public thoughts and attitudes.

 ## Features
 - **Data Scraping**: The model leverages snscrape to scrape tweets based on user-defined search queries, hashtags, or user profiles.
 The scraped data includes the tweet text, user information, timestamp, and other relevant metadata.